javadebian/Qillqana-project/README.md

 Qillqana is a quechua word that has many means as write, paint, draw, etc. We use this word to refer to a white board.

-We hope to create an interactive whiteboard using an Android Tablet and computer
+We hope to create an interactive whiteboard using an Android Tablet, computer and projector.

+By now this our pre-alpha code :-)